alexhou00/Deutsche-Survival-Quest/README.md

 **How to Play**:

+* Select "How to Play" button to have a tutorial session, where the game mechanics are introduced.

+* Select "Start Game" button  continue with Level 1.

+* Select "Options" button to adjust the game audio.

+* Select "Exit Game" button to quit the game.

 * Character Movement: Press "WASD" or Arrow Keys to move the character.

 * Press *Shift* to speed up.

-* To Pause the game, *ESCAPE* key must be pressed and to resume, either the *ENTER* key or the *Resume* button on pause window should be pressed.
+* To Pause the game, *ESCAPE* key must be pressed and to resume, the *ENTER*, and *SPACE* keys, or the *Resume* button on pause window should be pressed.

-* m to mute
-*
+* When game is "paused", *ESCAPE* key is pressed, an additional in-game menu, which has the similar functionality to the main menu.

 ## Game UI